 Students have the right to appeal any decision of ineligibility to continue to receive financial assistance unless they have previously been granted an appeal.
 Appeals must be filed within 30 days of notification that aid eligibility has been lost.
 An appeal must be typed and sent to the Director of Financial Aid, the Office of Student Services, 65 First Street, Troy, NY 12180.
 The appeal may not be based upon your need for assistance or your lack of knowledge that your assistance was in jeopardy.
 An appeal should be based upon some unusual situation or condition which prevented you from passing more of your courses, or which necessitated that you withdraw from classes.
 Examples of possible situation include documented serious illness, severe injury or death of a family member.

 If you do not have grounds for an appeal, or if your appeal is denied, you may still be able to regain your eligibility for future semesters.
 This is done by enrolling at The Sage Colleges at your own expense- without financial assistance- and meeting The Sage Colleges satisfactory academic progress guidelines.

 Appeals can only be approved if the Financial Aid Appeals Committee determines:

 - The student will be able to meet The Sage Colleges’ satisfactory academic progress after the next payment period.

 - There is a letter of support from the student’s academic advisor.

 - If an appeal is granted: Students whose appeals are granted will receive aid on a conditional basis for one semester.
 The conditions will be outlined in the letter sent to the student granting the appeal.
-The Financial Aid Appeals Committee will review the student's record at the end of the semester to determine his/her status for the following semester.
+The Financial Aid Appeals Committee will review the student’s record at the end of the semester in order to determine his/her status for the following semester.
 Students who fail to meet the conditions outlined by the committee during their conditional semester will not be allowed to submit a subsequent appeal.